 As of Dawnguard, every town has a chance to be attacked at night by a Vampire Master and two or three Vampire Thralls.
 Many players have noted that this wreaks havoc with nonessential quest givers and merchants.

-If you travel to Soltheim and start the main quest of Dragonborn, Miraak will appear and steal the soul of most dragons you kill until you finally defeat him at the end of the main quest, this happens even if you travel back to Skyrim.
+If you travel to Soltheim and start the main quest of Dragonborn, Miraak will appear and steal the soul of some of the dragons you kill until you finally defeat him at the end of the main quest, even if you travel back to Skyrim.

 Kill cams.
 They have a nasty habit of missing with projectile kill cams, they interrupt player control, and there's mounting evidence that they disregard all damage-mitigating factors: damage resist, magic/elemental resist, blocking, cover, not being anywhere near close enough to be killcam'd...
-Not much of a problem when you inflict it on people, but when that dragon bite-thrash-toss killcam's you when you were nowhere near, had capped armor, your shield raised, had over half your health left, and were beyond their bite range... yeah, it gets infuriating.
+Not much of a problem when you inflict it on people, but when that dragon bite-thrash-toss killcam's you when you were nowhere near, had capped armor, your shield raised, had over half your health left, and were beyond their bite range.

 Hearthfire DLC will make you spend time to build your house and forget everything else.

-That One Attack: The Disarm Shout used by Draugr Deathlords.
-Not only is it frustrating to hunt down the weapon that was taken for your grasp while you're fighting an already annoying to kill enemy, but due to the buggy nature of the game, more often than not, the weapon will simply clip through the ground and will be unobtainable.
+ZUN HAL VIIK, the Disarm Shout used by Draugr Deathlords.
+Not only is it frustrating to hunt down the weapon that was taken from your grasp while you're fighting an already annoying-to-kill enemy, but due to the buggy nature of the game, more often than not, the weapon will simply clip through the ground and will be unobtainable.
 This is especially frustrating when this happens to weapons with superb enchantments.

 Malyn Varen can be pretty nasty.
 He sics three Daedra enemies on you before fleeing to his chamber, and they're fond of powerful fire spells.
 If you're unlucky, all three of them will gang up on you at once.
 Hope you brought some fire resistance and healing potions.